Home » Meal Planning » Paleo for Beginners – Tips From a Dietitian and Chef

 • Nuts and Seeds: The Paleo approved food list includes all types of nuts and seeds.
 One thing to note here is that, despite their name, peanuts are legumes, not nuts, and thus are excluded from the Paleo diet.
 Also pay attention to what oil (if any) your nuts are cooked in.
 When you buy roasted nuts, they're often roasted in low quality oils.
 Make sure to read the ingredient list or buy raw nuts and toast them yourself.
 You can also look for dry roasted nuts, which do not include any oil.

 • Grass-fed / Organic Meat and Eggs: Again, with meats and eggs, the focus is on quality.
 You'll want to look for grass-fed and finished meat or pasture raised chickens and eggs whenever possible.
 Here I find it helpful to use online delivery services to take the guess work out of finding quality proteins.
-I personally like ButcherBox and US Wellness Meats.
+I personally like ButcherBox and US Wellness Meats (< affiliate links).
 If you prefer to shop in person, don't be shy!
 Talk to the butcher at your local market and ask about the grass-fed, pasture-raised and organic options.

 • Wild Caught Seafood: Similarly, the Paleo lifestyle welcomes high quality, wild caught seafood.
-As I live nowhere near the coast, I personally love to purchase wild caught seafood from Vital Choice.

 • Tea and Coffee: You'll likely be happy to hear that unsweetened tea and coffee are totally acceptable on a Paleo diet.
 The not so good news – alcohol is not.
 Read more about that below!